adarshak07/adarshak07/README.md

 # 💫 About Me:
 Hello, everyone!
-My name is Adarsh Kumar and I'm from Bihar.
+My name is Adarsh Kumar and I'm from Bihar, India.
 I'm currently studying Computer Science Engineering at Chandigarh University, and I hope to become Software Engineer one day.
 I'm really passionate about Technology, and I'm always looking for new ways to learn and improve my skills.<br>Connect me on Linkedin.

 ## 🌐 Socials: